 There are two main exceptions to the general rule in PC 977 that allows for the waiver of presence.

-The first is that a party cannot waive his presence in certain domestic violence cases.
-During these matters, an accused must be present for:
+The first is that you cannot waive your presence in certain domestic violence cases (including violating a protective order (PC 136.2) and corporal injury to a spouse (PC 273.5).
+During these matters, you must be present for:

 - when ordered by the court for purposes of being informed of a protective order.3

-The second exception is that a court can require a defendant’s presence for certain driving under the influence offenses.4 These “certain” offenses include:
+The second exception is that a court can require your presence for certain driving under the influence offenses.4 These “certain” offenses include:

 - gross vehicular manslaughter, in violation of PC 191.5,